brianlangseth-NOAA/quillback_rockfish_2021/write_up/ca/_main.knit.md

 Selectivity in the recreational and commercial fleets was fixed to be asymptotic with only ascending width and beginning size of maximum selectivity being estimated.
 During initial model development, the descending width and width of maximum selectivity parameters for the recreational and commercial fleets were estimated to identify appropriate fixed values consistent with the data, and then fixed at those estimates.
 Dome-shaped selectivity was explored for all fleets within the model as sensitivities (see [Sensitivity Analyses](#sensitivity-analyses) section).
 Older quillback rockfish are often found in deeper waters and may move into areas that limit their availability to fishing gear.
 Dome shaped selectivity can also occur under heterogeneous fishing pressure across space by fleets [@Waterhouseetal_spatialSelex_2014].

 Given the depth closures in the recreational fishery off California it was initially assumed that large quillback rockfish would not be caught in the fishery indicating dome-shaped selectivity.
-However, lengths at depth of quillback rockfish from Remote Operated Vehicle data suggested larger quillback rockfish occur across depths and are not limited to depths closed to fishing (see [Appendix A](#append_a) for details).
+However, lengths at depth of quillback rockfish from Remote Operated Vehicle data suggested larger quillback rockfish occur across depths and are not limited to depths closed to fishing (see [Appendix B](#append_b) for details).
 This information lead to the assumption of asymptotic selectivity for the recreational fleet for the base model.

 ## Model Selection and Evaluation